WHAT REMAINS OF THE DAY– MEMORIES OF WORLD WAR II

 Sunday, November 10 | 2:00 - 4:00 PM

 Celebrate Veteran’s Day weekend at GreenHill by attending Star-Spangled Girls, a review built from diaries, letters, interviews, telegrams, journals by and about the women who served the United States during WWII.
 Five actresses portray WAC’s, WAVE’s, Army Nurses, and Red Cross volunteers as they share memories about enlistment, basic training, service at home and abroad, love, and segregation.
 Songs from wartime are woven throughout the production.

 STUDENT EXHIBITION: VISUALIZING PEACE | NOVEMBER 12 – JANUARY 15, 2019

 Friday, December 6 | 5:30 - 6:30 PM

-Join us in the Blue Nook Studio for this invitational high school student exhibition centered on the theme of peace.
+Join us in the Blue Nook Studio for this invitational high school and middle school student exhibition centered on the theme of peace.
 Student artists will create and exhibit works focusing on their personal concepts of peace.
 Merit prizes will be awarded at a reception during downtown Greensboro’s Festival of Lights.

 ©Gesche Würfel, American Cemetery, Colleville-sur-Mer (France), 2017, archival pigment print, 30 x 37.5